 The information on governance included here supplements that described in the Governors' Report and in the Statement of Governors' Responsibilities.
-The Board of Governors has formally met two times since conversion in February 2016.
+The Board of Governors has formally met four times during the year 2017.
 Attendance during the year at meetings of the Board of Governors was as follows: